-The Elite Athlete Track is a highly structured and specialized partial hospitalization program for athletes and performers.
+The Athlete Program is a highly structured and specialized addition to our partial hospitalization program for athletes and performers.
 Our dream was to create a place where the athlete’s identity is understood and committing to treatment does not require any interruption from training.
 EDCare offers the most comprehensive care for athletes with eating disorders in the country.

 Our goals are focused on interrupting the eating disorder and empowering athletes to return to their sport or performance stronger, both mentally and physically.
 Our team understands the complex issues that a sport can contribute to the manifestation of eating disorders in athletes and performers.
 With the support of not only our interdisciplinary team, but also their coaches and families, athletes gain an incredible amount of insight into the eating disorder and are empowered to explore new ways of freeing themselves from its power.